TiranVitharana/Clothing_Store_AI_Assistant_Chatbot/README.md

-# AI Clothing Store Assistant
+# AI Clothing Store Assistant Chatbot

-An AI-powered chatbot that acts as a helpful clothing store assistant, built with Google's Gemini AI model and Gradio for the web interface.
+An AI-powered (multi-shot prompting) chatbot that acts as a helpful clothing store assistant, built with Google's Gemini AI model and Gradio for the web interface.

 ## Features